securitydistractions/elastimispstash/README.md

-# elastimispstash - ElasticSearch enrichment via MISP
+# elastiMISPstash - ElasticSearch enrichment via MISP
 ![alt text](https://www.securitydistractions.com/wp-content/uploads/2019/03/image-1024x547.png)

 The original enrichment between Elastic and MISP that we created can be found documented on the following blog post: https://www.securitydistractions.com/2019/05/17/enriching-elasticsearch-with-threat-data-part-1-misp/

-However this has now been changed slightly, the original enrichment had issues:
+It is highly recommended to follow these blog posts before continuing with running ElastiMISPstash!

-1. Handling tags that were assigned to an attribute but also to an event.
-It was not possible to add the event tags into memcached.
+# elastiMISPstash - ElasticSearch enrichment via MISP
-2. There was also no logstash parsing to handle the string that memcached returned.
+We have decided to finally release this project onto github properly with a proper name and everything, as it has begun to take the shape of something which the community is screaming for.

-This new version will handle all of this, to explain how the new concept works we will use an example with the domain "bbc.com".
+To explain how elastiMISPstash works we will use an example with the domain "bbc.com".

 1. The python script retrieves all domain indicators from MISP, and places them into memcached.
 2. Logstash takes the domain "bbc.com", and looks up this value against the memcached filter plugin.
 If it gets a hit it will move to step 3, else it will write "none" to misp.hit.